 Dalia Kothari is an associate in the litigation group of Fish & Richardson’s Silicon Valley office and was previously a summer associate of the firm.
-Her practice focuses on patent and commercial litigation in a variety of industries, and she has assisted in fact discovery, depositions, and drafting motions in litigation involving...
+Her practice focuses on patent litigation in a variety of industries including software, wireless networking, fiber optics, integrated circuits, semiconductors, telecommunications, consumer...

 Geoff Biegler manages and tries complex patent cases in jurisdictions spanning from the District of Delaware to the Southern District of California, including the U.S. International Trade Commission, on behalf of both plaintiffs and defendants.
 Mr. Biegler has also has experience in...

 Megan Chacon is an Associate in the San Diego office of Fish & Richardson.
 Her practice emphasizes complex patent litigation across a wide range of technologies, including pharmaceutical compounds and delivery systems, biotechnology, chemicals, medical devices, and consumer...